-In 2014 we again offer opportunities to participate in our field program and learn about the Maya of the past and today.
+In 2015 we again offer opportunities to participate in our field program and learn about the Maya of the past and today.
 The Blue Creek project is open to student and non-student participants, regardless of experience.
-The field school is certified by the Register of Professional Archaeologists and participants receive training in archaeological field and laboratory techniques.
+The field school has been certified by the Register of Professional Archaeologists and participants receive training in archaeological field and laboratory techniques.

-Application Process: The maximum number of participants for each 2-week archaeological field school session ranges from 30 to 35 students and volunteers.
+Application Process: The maximum number of participants for each 2-week archaeological field school session ranges from 20 to 25 students and volunteers.
 Participants will be accepted on a first come, first served basis.
-To enroll, the applicant should forward a 2014 enrollment form (http://www.mayaresearchprogram.org/web-content/helpdig_form.html ) and appropriate deposit to the Maya Research Program.
+To enroll, the applicant should forward an enrollment form (http://www.mayaresearchprogram.org) and appropriate deposit to the Maya Research Program.

-The Maya Research Program also offers specialized laboratory and field courses (ANTH 4399) for students and volunteers in addition to the general archaeological field school (ANTH 4361).
-The specific study areas for the specialized laboratory and field courses (ANTH 4399) are:
+The Maya Research Program also offers specialized laboratory and field courses for students and volunteers in addition to the general archaeological field school.
+The specific study areas for the specialized laboratory and field courses are:

-1. Laboratory and Field Methods: Ceramic Analysis (understanding ceramic production, seriation, modal analysis, Type-Variety analysis) - limited to 5 persons in Session 3
+1. Laboratory and Field Methods: Artifact Analysis (ceramics, lithics, groundstone, and obsidian) - limited to 5 persons in Session 3

 2. Laboratory and Field Methods: Bioarchaeology (the study of human skeletal remains) -limited to 5 persons in Session 3.